 3. Salary Range

-Salary ranges are a tool organizations use to determine the appropriate rate of pay for employees based on experience, education, and level of competency.
+A salary range is a tool organizations use to determine the appropriate rate of pay for employees.
+These ranges are based on experience, education, and level of competency.

 Where an employee lands in a pay range should be considered when making pay adjustments.